kueyram/kueyram/README.md

 ## Hi there 👋

-# Hello, I'm Eyram Kueviakoe! 👋
+# I'm Eyram Kueviakoe! 👋

-I am a data science graduate
+I'm a passionate data enthusiast currently pursuing my master's degree in Data Science.
+I hold an associate degree in Database Management and a bachelor's degree in Information Technology.
+I’m a committed learner who always looks for ways to grow my knowledge and skills.
+I regularly participate in training sessions, workshops, and industry conferences to keep up with the latest trends in data science and machine learning.

 ## Skills and Expertise 🔧
 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white&logoWidth=30)